 Ford Frick wrote to Fresco Thompason regarding 17-year old Joe Moeller and other prospects

-Joe Moeller was a heralded prospect as a pitcher at Mira Costa high school.
-In the days before the draft, players were free to sign with any club that offered them a contract.
-Moeller fielded offers from multiple clubs before agreeing to terms with Walter O’Malley‘s Dodgers.
-At that time
+Joe Moeller was a highly regarded pitcher at Mira Costa High School.
+Before the draft, players could sign with any club offering a contract.
+Moeller received offers from multiple teams before choosing Walter O’Malley‘s Dodgers.

 With no previous system in place, owners instituted the first-year player draft was in 1965